Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Will Breathing Space stop visits?

 Standard Breathing Space can pause most enforcement for 60 days while you get debt advice.
 There’s also Mental Health Crisis Breathing Space with enhanced protection.
-You’ll still need to pay ongoing priority bills where possible.

 Can they take my car?